 You have the option of viewing these materials on-site using our DVD/VCR player, located in the labs, or signing them out for a class presentation, to be returned after class.
 Additionally, these materials can be loaned out overnight, provided the item is returned before closing the following day.

 I am a PhD student, the only student assigned to my topic, and I need to borrow a course reserve overnight.
 Can I do this?

 Yes, you can…with stipulations: Phds and instructors are the only FIMS community members who can borrow a limited number of reserve items out overnight.
-Any borrowed reserves can only be signed out one-half hour before the GRC closes, and must be returned within one-half hour after the Grad Library opens the following day.
+Any borrowed reserves can only be signed out one-half hour before the Grad Library closes, and must be returned within one-half hour after the Grad Library opens the following day.
 No exceptions.